code-312/ceic-jekyll/pages/privacy-policy.md

     .
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.</p>"
   site_page: []
+- template: text-area
+  style: Plain
+  text_area: "<h2>8.
+Other State Privacy Notice</h2><p>The states laws of certain
+    states permit residents of such states to request certain details about information we disclose to third parties for direct marketing purposes.
+If you are a resident of such state and would like to request this information, please contact us at the address listed below.
+Please note you are limited to one request per calendar year. .</p><p>Pursuant to applicable state law, we make the following disclosures regarding the personal information we have collected within the last 12 months:</p>"
+  site_page: []

 ---